Farming is an important part of our community and our economy, but so is Lake Rotorua.

 The $2.2 million-funded service has contracted eight independent firms as Land Use Advisers who will work alongside landowners to determine the current state of nitrogen leaching from the property and if required develop a Nutrient Management Plan.
-A level of business support may also be available for landowners who need to undertake major changes to their farm system.
+A level of business support may also be available for landowners who need to undertake major changes to their farm system, which may include subdivision.

 We look forward to working with you over the coming years to achieve our collective goals.
 To learn more about your obligations and how you can lend a hand, please phone the Bay of Plenty Regional Council Advice and Support Service on 07 921 3377 or email email@example.com.